Richard Howe, 1st Earl Howe: Command of the Channel Fleet

 In May Howe took a number of ships to the Dutch coast to scout out Dutch preparations.
 If the Dutch made a sortie into the North Sea they would be able to threaten Britain's vital Baltic convoys, including precious naval stores which were needed for continuing the war.
 This in turn might lead the Dutch to launch attacks on the East coast of England.
-As the Dutch fleet appeared unlikely to immediately put to sea, Howe returned to Britain leaving a squadron of nine ships to keep a watch on the Texel.
+As the Dutch fleet appeared unlikely to put to sea immediately, Howe returned to Britain, leaving a squadron of nine ships to keep a watch on the Texel.
 The French and Spanish fleets had sailed from Brest and Cádiz and combined in the Western Approaches, where they managed to capture some merchant ships.
 Howe put to sea to try and monitor them, and received information that a major trade convoy was incoming from the West Indies.

-Howe had only 25 ships-of-the-line against 36 enemy ships under Admiral Córdoba and was separated by them from the convoy he was ordered to protect.
+Howe had only 25 ships-of-the-line against 36 enemy ships under Admiral Córdoba, which separated him from the convoy he was ordered to protect.
 He sent a message for the convoy to put into safety in ports in Ireland.
-Howe then took his fleet through a dangerous route, around the north side of the Isles of Scilly.
+Howe then took his fleet by a dangerous route around the north side of the Isles of Scilly.
 This allowed him to get between the inbound convoy and the Franco-Spanish fleet as well as allowing him to gain the weather gauge which would be a major advantage in any battle.
 The next morning the Franco-Spanish fleet had disappeared.
 After waiting a while Howe decided to go in pursuit of them, later receiving news that the West Indian convoy had safely reached harbour in the English Channel.
 The Franco-Spanish fleet had been blown southwards by a strong gale, and then received orders in early August to return home.

 Relief of Gibraltar

-In September 1782, Howe carried out the relief of Gibraltar – a difficult operation, 46 French and Spanish ships-of-the-line against only 33 of his own.
-The exhausted state of the fleet made it impossible for Howe to fit his ships properly or supply them with good crews, and Howe's progress to Gibraltar was hampered by the need to escort a large convoy carrying stores.
-Howe successfully relieved Gibraltar and then fought an indecisive action at the Battle of Cape Spartel in October 1782 after which he was able to bring his fleet safely back to Britain, bringing an effective end to the naval campaign.
+In September 1782, Howe carried out the relief of Gibraltar – a difficult operation, as there were 46 French and Spanish ships-of-the-line against only 33 of his own.
+The exhausted state of the fleet made it impossible for Howe to fit out his ships properly or supply them with good crews, and Howe's progress to Gibraltar was hampered by the need to escort a large convoy carrying stores.
+Howe successfully relieved Gibraltar and then fought an indecisive action at the Battle of Cape Spartel in October 1782, after which he was able to bring his fleet safely back to Britain, bringing an effective end to the naval campaign.